Collaboration with artist Jamie Drouin.

 At present a site of transition, over the course of the last two years, the Roundhouse has been a progressively fleeting space, no longer a working train yard.
 We had the opportunity to document the space and gesture towards it’s liminality and undecidedness.

 The radical reformulation of movement, vision and travel that was generated by the locomotion of the railway was of considerable interest for Smith.
 During that time, a profusion of new technology experimented with an emerging individuality.
 These 19th century technologies – ranging from optical devices, sensorium environments and film, were on the edge of possibility in the colonial industrial machine.
 The radical reformulation of the world – and the consequences – bear consideration.

-A video shows Smith sitting on a chair, documenting the surrounds with a small wooden camera – a swing-lens Kodak Panoram from the early 1910s, one that would have been used during the heyday of the roundhouse and rail (figure 1).
+Finger camera: A video shows Smith sitting on a chair, documenting the surrounds with a small wooden camera – a swing-lens Kodak Panoram from the early 1910s, one that would have been used during the heyday of the roundhouse and rail (figure 1).
 The artist modified the camera, disengaging the mechanical shutter, and moving the swinging action of the lens by hand.
 The camera works not by mechanical shutter but by the user wrapping string around their fingers and pulling the shutter as it is wrapped.
 The video does not show the photographic documents the camera produced, instead, the impossibility of the viewer seeing the thing that the photographer documents is at the heart of this piece.
-Not content to create new archival footage of a changing space, the artist challenges both the documentary ‘evidence’ of the archive and also makes evident the radical subjectivity at the heart of photography.
-At the same time, the setting of the video is the inside of the roundhouse, and so the place is revealed.
+Not content to create new archival footage of a changing space, the artist challenges both the documentary ‘evidence’ of the archive and also makes evident the radical subjectivities and relations at the heart of photography.

 Drouin presents two sculptures which function as echoes of the physical structure.
 The first isolates and replicates the recessed corridors originally used by maintenance teams to access the underside of the train cars.
 In Drouin’s large-scale sculpture these corridors are illustrated by two parallel lines of blackened thin metal plates in an otherwise featureless room, terminating at one wall, and then reflected by mirrors.